wieslawsoltes/Dock/docs/quick-start.md

    dotnet add package Dock.Model.Avalonia
    ```

-4. **Set up View Locator (Required)**
+3. **Set up View Templates (Optional)**

-   Dock requires a view locator to map view models to their corresponding views.
-Choose one of the following approaches:
+   If you rely on view models via `Context`, register a view locator or data templates for your document and tool views.
+If you define `Document.Content` or use `DocumentTemplate` in XAML, you can skip this step.

    **Option A: Static View Locator with Source Generators (Recommended)**